arfs/solar-installation-calculator/readme.md

 ## Decisions

+### Nominal power calculation

+The nominal power of the solar installation is calculated under the following Standard Test Conditions:

+- a light intensity of 1.000 W/m²
+- sunlight hitting the positioned solar cells perpendicularly
+- a standard airmass (AM) of 1,5.
+This is a measure for the relative length of the optical path through the atmosphere.
+- a temperature of 25°C at the solar cells

+Additionally, I am assuming the solar panels have an efficiency of 25%.

 ###  Mapping library

 - Considered Google Maps, MapBox, and OpenLayers for the mapping library.
 - Chose OpenLayers because:
     - It's free and open-source --being able to read the source code is helpful.